 Same-sex Marriage and Divorce in the US.

-The Williams Institute at the UCLA School of Law did publish data which suggested that the same-sex divorce rate was approximately half of the different-sex divorce rate.
-However, this was later retracted due to an error in the calculation of the data.
-Revised figures showed the gay marriage divorce rate was broadly the same as the heterosexual marriage divorce rate, in that around 2% of the population get divorced each year.
+The Williams Institute at the UCLA School of Law did publish data that suggested that the same-sex divorce rate was approximately half of the different-sex divorce rate.
+However, this was later retracted due to an error in calculating the rates.
+Revised figures showed the gay marriage divorce rate was broadly the same as married straight couples' divorce rate, in that around 2% of the population get divorced each year.

 As same-sex marriages were only recognized on a federal level in the US in 2013, there is still a lack of data regarding the rate of same-sex divorces.
-Over the next 10-20 years, divorce rates amongst same-sex couples are likely to become easier to gather.
+Over the next 10-20 years, more data on married same-sex couples will be gathered, and divorce rates are likely to become clearer.

 Divorce and Children in America

-Slightly more than half of single parents have been married.
-While some marriage dissolutions are due to the death of one spouse, this is indicative of a high number of children being raised by divorced parents.
+Slightly more than half of all single parents have been married.
+Although this includes widows and widowers, it’s also indicative of many children being raised by divorced parents.

-31. 35% of parents who are now cohabiting were once married.
+32. 35% of parents who are now cohabiting were once married to someone else.

-The Pew Research Center reports that over a third of cohabiting parents used to be married.
-This implies that a significant number of children are being raised by or living informal step-parents.
+This statistic implies that a significant number of children are being raised by or living with informal step-parents.

-32. Children of divorce are more likely to become a divorcee.
+33. Children of divorced parents are more likely to get divorced themselves.